acce-cloud/oodt-0.3-rmq-test-workflow/README.md

 # Appendix: How to setup the tutorial on the Amazon Cloud

+This tutorial can be executed on the Amazon Cloud by creating a cluster of EC2 instances that partecipate in a Docker Swarm.

+Start by launching an EC2 instance which will be the Swarm Manager, with the following characteristics:
+* Use the latest Amazon Linux ECS optimized AMI (ami-57d9cd2e at the time of this writing)
+* Choose a medium size server, for example t2.xlarge (4 CPUs, 16GB memory)
+* Use expanded storage: 100GB for the root partition, and for the additional EBS disk
+* When the EC2 instance starts up, automatically mount a pre-existing EFS volume to hold the shared directories (see the file SwamManagerNode.config as an exampe)

 # Appendix: How to use RabbitMQ with a generic OODT-0.3 Docker architecture